Generic Name: infliximab (in FLIX ih mab)

 lupus-like syndrome--joint pain or swelling, chest discomfort, feeling short of breath, skin rash on your cheeks or arms (worsens in sunlight);

-nerve problems--numbness or tingling, problems with vision, or weak feeling in your arms or legs, seizure;
+nerve problems--numbness or tingling, problems with vision, weakness in your arms or legs, seizure;

 new or worsening psoriasis--skin redness or scaly patches, raised bumps filled with pus;